 If you’re using NURBS, ignore this step.

-NURBS Modeling: Straight away model a cylinder and boolean union it in.
+NURBS Modeling: Model a cylinder and Boolean union it in.

-That’s why the second step is created for polygon modelers like myself :)
+That’s why the second step was created for polygon modelers like myself :)

-To create the wheel, select inner area, insert, and extrude.
+To create the wheel, select the inner area, insert, and extrude.

-NURBS users, you can use another boolean union if you want to or you can also extrude, choose.
+NURBS users, you can use another Boolean union operation if you want to or you can also just extrude, choose.

-P.S: Please note that for this particular view, I have exaggerated the gap between the wheel and it’s surrounding area for easy visibility, the actual gap is significantly smaller.
+P.S: Please note that for this particular view, I have exaggerated the gap between the wheel and its surrounding area for easy visibility, the actual gap was significantly smaller.

 Please take note of this when you are modeling.